chantzos/__/README.md

-can be written based also on the design), though it seems to handle both the underline code (buffer and window structures) and the drawing/pointer position, it can't offer warranty that will do the right thing, since the floating view is never used, it cannot revail the code mistakes.
+can be written based also on the design), though it seems to handle both the underline code (buffer and window structures) and the drawing/pointer position, it can't offer warranty that will do the right thing, since the floating view is never used, it cannot reveal the code mistakes.

-This application offers such an X window managment (code derived from __dminiwm__ :  https://github.com/moetunes/dminiwm.git)
+This application offers such an X window management (code derived from __dminiwm__ :  https://github.com/moetunes/dminiwm.git)

 Its a tiny (written as a S-Lang module) library, which also has floating